 FLAC: FLAC is royalty-free and is considered the preferred format for downloading and storing hi-res albums.

 It is not great for portable devices, but is a very good option for archiving or playing music for audiophiles on high definition audio equipment.
+Using high res files like FLAC is a great way to get audiophile sound from your computer.

 In comparison to AAC, FLAC is not supported by Apple and so it is not compatible with iTunes.